Whether you’re shooting for a coffee shop or your food blog, there are a few creative tips you can use.

-There are lots of different ways to come up with an idea, containing a small narrative.
+There are lots of different ways to come up with an idea for coffee photography.
 Let’s look at one of them.

 First of all, let’s make it personal.
 Think, what do you like about your coffee?
 Is it the fact that it gives you an energy boost?
-Or in contrast, do you drink coffee to take a break and relax?
+Or, in contrast, do you drink coffee to take a break and relax?

 In the first case, picture your coffee as a life-saving liquid, a magical potion of strength.
 Or maybe as something that lets you wake up in the morning, that leads you out of the maze of tangled thoughts.

-Make a list of all the words that your brain associates with energy and try to pair them with coffee.
-One by one by one.
+Make a list of all the words that your brain associates with energy and try to pair them with coffee—one by one by one.
 Find a pair that clicks.

-And finally look for a visual way to express that match.
+And finally, look for a visual way to express that match.

 On the other hand, coffee may make you feel cosy and relaxed.
 Good!
 Make the same list, but with relaxation as the keyword.
 Write down all the stuff that makes you feel comfortable.
-The top of my list is reading.
-Just sitting down with a good book, without any hurry or time pressure to get work done.
+The top of my list is reading, just sitting down with a good book, without any hurry or time pressure to get work done.

 So, how can I combine reading with coffee?
 Maybe I’m reading a fantasy book and see a dragon in a coffee cup reflection.
 Or a Middle Age castle formed with hot rising steam.
-Or I leave a cup of coffee on a high stack of unread books.
+Or I leave a coffee cup on a high stack of unread books.
 Only to find later lots of stairs and ropes, brought by some tiny folk to reach for my delicious (but alas stale) latte.

 Describe the atmosphere you want your viewer to feel in one word.
 Make this your starting point.